Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Extended ensemble Kalman techniques for hierarchical state-space models

 \subsubsection{Computational cost}

-The EnKF requires storing, propagating, and operating on $N$ vectors (ensemble members) of length $n$, and the computational complexity of each EnKF update is $\mathcal{O}(nN^2)$ for most EnKF variants \citep[e.g.,][]{Tipp:Ande:Bish:03}.
+The EnKF requires storing, propagating, and operating on $N$ vectors (i.e., ensemble members) of length $n$, and the computational complexity of each EnKF update is $\mathcal{O}(nN^2)$ for most EnKF variants \citep[e.g.,][]{Tipp:Ande:Bish:03}.
 The computations at each time step are highly parallelizable.

 For our extended EnKF algorithms, the EnKF generally has to be carried out several times.
-However, often only a small number of iterations or particles is necessary to obtain a reasonable approximation to the desired distribution (see Section \ref{sec:examples} below).
-In addition, in the case of forecast independence for the GEnKF and PEnKF, only the update step has to be carried out several times, while the forecast step only has to be carried out for a single ensemble.
+However, often only a small number of iterations or particles is necessary to obtain a reasonable approximation to the desired distribution (see Section \ref{sec:examples} below). { Note that in machine learning, often only a few or even a single update (called contrastive divergence) is used to sample from restricted Boltzman machine Markov random fields for training deep neural networks \citep{Hinton2002}.
+Although this adds bias, empirical and some theoretical support suggests that it is an effective and efficient approach in the deep learning context \citep[e.g.,][]{Bengio2009}.} In addition, in the case of forecast independence for the GEnKF and PEnKF, only the update step has to be performed several times, while the forecast step only has to be carried out for a single ensemble.
 Thus, considering that the most expensive part of the EnKF is often the forward propagation using an expensive evolution model $\evol_t$, the increased computational cost of the GEnKF or PEnKF relative to the EnKF can be negligible.

+{ Thus, the EnKF and our proposed extensions are \emph{scalable} to very high state dimensions $n$ and large numbers of observations $m_t$.
+Parameters $\bftheta_t$ that cannot be included in the state can also be high-dimensional if closed-form full-conditional distributions are available, so that our Gibbs ensemble Kalman techniques can be applied.
+However, operational, large-scale implementation for millions of dimensions or more is a significant undertaking.
+While efficient and parallel existing EnKF implementations such as the data assimilation research testbed, or DART \citep{Anderson2009a}, should be suitable for the proposed extensions, the application of EnKF in operational, large-scale environments typically requires serious high-performance-computing expertise and extensive tuning of inflation and localization parameters. }